 For more than the 20 years, our teams have been helping business and homeowners across the UK battle against this harmful weed.
 Our aim is to provide quick and permanent solutions to your Japanese knotweed issues, not only getting rid of current infestations but preventing them from recurring in the future.

-To underline why our service is the best, our Japanese knotweed eradication comes with a ten-year guarantee backed by a syndicate at Lloyds.
+To underline why our service is the best, our Japanese knotweed eradication comes with a ten-year guarantee backed by by an "AA-" rated insurer.

 If you’ve spotted Japanese knotweed on your property, it’s important to do something about it as quickly as possible.
 Allowing the weed to get out of control can not only damage your property and grounds but leave you liable to prosecution for letting the infestation spread into neighbouring properties.